Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 1. Under California law, the legal name of the LLC must include one of the following words or abbreviations at the end of the business name:

-2. The name of the LLC also has to not be likely to mislead the public or include words that may imply the LLC is a government agency.
+2. The LLC’s name also has to be free from any likelihood of misleading the public or including words that may imply the LLC is a government agency.

-If you aren’t ready to form your LLC but want to reserve a name, an available name may be reserved for up to 60 days by filing a Name Reservation Request form with the California Secretary of State.
+If you aren’t ready to form your LLC but want to reserve a name, you can do so by filing a Name Reservation Request form with the California Secretary of State.
+An available name may be reserved for up to 60 days.

 Step 2: Assign a California Registered Agent

-To have a Limited Liability Company in California, a registered agent must be identified.
+A registered agent must be appointed in order to have a Limited Liability Company in California.
 The registered agent is either a California resident (Individual) or a registered agent service (California Registered Corporate Agent).
 The agent must have a physical address in the state and generally be available during normal business hours.
 This person will act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the LLC.
 To see a list of approved California registered agents, visit https://businessfilings.sos.ca.gov/frmlist1505s.asp.

-You, as the business owner, can act as your own registered agent in California, and you are not required to pay for a registered agent.
-While it’s common for many LLC owners to fulfill this role themselves, some choose to hire registered agent services like Northwest Registered Agent.
-Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.
+As the business owner, you can act as your own registered agent in California and are not required to pay for a registered agent.
+While it’s common for many LLC owners to fulfill this role themselves, some hire a registered agent service, which helps LLCs adhere to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Step 3: File the California Articles of Organization